nitro44x/cudaOversubscribe/README.md

 # cudaOversubscribe

-A very basic cli app to demonstrate gpu oversubscription.
+A very basic cli app to demonstrate nVidia's oversubscription capability.
+Oversubscription is only implemented for Linux.
+Windows drivers need to be put in TCC mode (untested) for it to work.

+See nVidia's documentation for more information ([link](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#um-oversubscription))

 # Building and running the demo

 Dependencies:

-* C++ 11 compiler (gcc-11 tested)
+* C++ 11 compiler (gcc-11 and VS2019 tested)
 * nvcc (CUDA 11.4 tested)
+* Graphics card with CUDA capability >= 6.x

 Run the following commands: